genid/MalePedigreeToolbox/README.rst

 .. code-block::

-   $ mpt ped_mut_graph -af example_allelles.csv -t example_tgfs -o output_folder
+   $ mpt pedigree_mutation -af ./examples/example_alleles.csv -t ./examples/example_tgfs -o output_folder

 This will generate a pedigree for each marker containing the number of mutations that occured between descendants in the pedigree.
-It will also contain an overview graph for each pedigreewhere all unique sets of alleles get their own color.
+It will also contain an overview graph for each pedigree where all unique sets of alleles get their own color.
 Each pedigree also gets a file with mutation rates for each marker based on that pedigree.
 Finally, a file that summarizes all these mutation rates for all pedigrees is also generated.